Shivanageshwar/html_fundme_contract/README.md

 This will deploy a sample contract and start a local zkSync node.

-1. Update your `constants.js` with the new contract address.
+1. Update yor `constants.js` with the new contract address.

 In your `constants.js` file, update the variable `contractAddress` with the address of the deployed "FundMe" contract.
 You'll see it after you run `make deploy-zk`.